Prince of Ning rebellion: Siege of Anqing

 The prince did not depart for Nanjing until 27 July.
 He set sail with a force of over 60,000 soldiers divided into five corps, leaving approximately 10,000 troops in Nanchang.
 On 3 August, his army reached Anqing, which was still under enemy control.
 Li Shishi urged him to press on to Nanjing, but the prince insisted on capturing the city first.
 However, the attempt to attack it failed and resulted in significant casualties.
 The prince was incensed, questioning how his officers could hope to conquer the great city of Nanjing when they were unable to overcome a small prefectural city.

-Meanwhile, on 9 August, Wang Yangming assembled his own army north of the Linjiang River, located halfway between Ji'an and Nanchang.
+On 9 August, Wang Yangming assembled his own army north of the Linjiang River, located halfway between Ji'an and Nanchang.
 With over 33,000 troops, (Note: Wang's army consisted of corps of prefects from Ji'an, Ganzhou, Yuanzhou, and Linjiang, subprefecture magistrates from Ruizhou and Fuzhou, county magistrates from Taihe, Xingan, Ningdu, and Wan'an, and a detachment of Regional Military Commissioner Yu En.) he had enough strength to launch an attack on Nanchang.
 The city's defenses were weak, as most of the rebel forces had already departed with the prince.
 Two days prior to the main attack, Wang's vanguard launched a surprise attack on a rebel detachment camped outside the city walls, which was guarding the burial grounds.
 The attack was successful and the rebels were dispersed.
 The presence of refugees in the city had lowered morale among the defenders.
 Additionally, Wang's agents within the city were stirring up talk of surrender in anticipation of the upcoming battle, making it easy for Wang Yangming to capture the city on 14 August.